Introduction

 print("%s %s" % (doc.url, doc.title))

-You can also take a look at the source for the Recoll WebUI, the upmpdcli local media server, or the Gnome Shell Search Provider.
+You can also take a look at the source for (in order of complexity) the Recoll Gnome Shell Search Provider or WebUI, and the upmpdcli local media server .